 Once you’ve been with your partner for a while it can seem like you know everything there is to know about each other.
 I’ve been with Sahir for almost 13 years and can tell you that this simply isn’t true.
 (See what I did there 😉 Use this guide to find 42 questions to ask your partner, that work -even after being together for a while!

-There is nothing better than a professional massage, except the unexpected ones at home.
+There is nothing better than a professional massage, except for the unexpected ones at home.
 Putting your partner’s feet up on the couch and giving them an unexpected foot rub is a little thing that you can do that can move miles for your intimacy.
-Create a space of connection, touch and healing.
+Create a space of connection, touch, and healing.
 FYI Head massages?
 Also amazing.

 Do Something New Together

 Join a Bocce Ball league or go to Axe Throwing class.
 Doing something unusual and outside of your norm will remind you of the fun activities that you can do together aside from your daily mandatory tasks.
 You can take a pottery class, go to a sporting event or train for a 5k together – just do something you are both utterly inexperienced at.